Player Development Curriculum

 Competitive teams practice 1-1/2 hours, 3 times per week on usually on Mondays, Tuesdays and Thursdays.

-Teams play 7 to 9 league games in the Wisconsin Developmental Academy during both Fall and Spring Seasons.
+Teams play 7 to 9 league games in the WYSA State League or SECL League during both Fall and Spring Seasons.
 Most games are in the Metro-Milwaukee area.
 Teams will play 1 to 2 league games in the Madison, Appleton or Racine areas.
-If you are placed on an MRL team, there is regional play.
+If you are placed on an E64 team, USYS MWC team, or National League PRO there are regional play and showcase events.
 Ask for more details please.

 Teams will select tournaments from a list recommended by the Director of Coaching.
 They will participate in 3 tournaments in the Fall Season and 3 tournaments in the Spring Season.
 Teams could travel to tournaments during spring break and/or holiday weekends.